 Symptoms: Late blight is particularly prevalent during warm humid weather and wet periods in late summer.
 Dark brown blotches appear on the leaves, particularly towards the leaf tips and edges.
 White fungal spores develop around these lesions on the undersides of the leaves, and further lesions develop on the stems.
 Leaves and stems rapidly blacken and rot causing plant collapse.
 The spores are released on the wind and quickly spread to infect neighbouring plants.
 Spores may also be washed down into the soil where they can infect potato tubers causing a red-brown rot directly beneath the skin which slowly spreads towards the centre of the tuber.

-Remedy: Spray potato crops with a protective fungicide such as Bordeaux Mixture even before signs of blight become apparent.
+Remedy: Spray potato crops with a protective fungicide even before signs of blight become apparent.
 Begin spraying this potato blight treatment from about June, particularly when periods of wet weather are forecast and spray again after a few weeks to protect any new growth.
 If plants become infected they should be removed and destroyed.
 Where potato crops have already developed tubers then these can be saved by cutting away the foliage and stems.
 Leave the soil undisturbed for 2/3 weeks to kill off any lingering spores so that they don’t infect the crop when it is lifted.

 Click here for more information on potato blight control.